cybertron10/How-to-Hunt/OTP Bypass/readme.md

 ```
 Capture the correct otp response and replace that response with wrong otp response.

-Sensitive data in response (Visible of otp in response,Password reset token in response)
+Sensitive data in response (Visible otp in response,Password reset token in response)

 ```
 * Default OTP like 0000,1234 etc